top of page

 Thank you to Simeon Glaubach for sponsoring the flowers for Sukkot and Simchat Torah!

 NOTE: Simchat Torah marks the yahrzeit of those tragically murdered in the terror attacks on October 7, 2023 / Simchat Torah 5784.
-As we celebrate the joy of our Torah, we will include a special, slow kumzits hakafah in memory of the victims and pray for the speedy return of the hostages.
+As we celebrate the joy of our Torah, we will include a special, slow kumzits hakafah in memory of the victims and fallen soldiers.

 OUR EVENTS